 - Lift the young seedlings out of the planter – if you like you can start each individual seed off in a biodegradable plant pot.
 That way the roots are not disturbed at all.
 I use a dibber to make the holes in the soil where they are going to be planted.
 This is because I want to leave enough space for that long tap root.
 Your plants will grow to as large as 12 inches wide if you pinch them out so I tend to leave around a foot between each plant.

 - If you have planted directly to the ground, now will be a good time to thin them out further.
 Try to keep that great long root whole and move them on gently.
 Borage is not a massive fan of being transplanted, so it does work well to start them off in pots that can them be moved into the ground and allow the roots to still break free!

 - About ten weeks from sowing they will be ready to harvest the leaves.
 Borage leaves taste like cucumber and therefore make for a rather unique taste in salads.
 Especially alongside the radiant flowers.

 You can harvest the leaves from about week 10 but the flowers will take a little longer.

 Use the leaves in cordials and salads, or even cocktails as an interesting sprig of colour and refreshing taste.
 The flowers are also perfect in salads and offer a shot of colour to any ice cube that you may want to add to a jug of Summer Pimms.

-To buy your seeds for your first crop check out the James Wong Developed Borage Seeds from Suttons.
-We use these and they last a long time.
-So a packet can go a long way.
+A packet of borage seeds can go a long way.
 We also like the germination rate on them.
 I like to give herbs as gifts and realistically borage will take 3-4 weeks to get to a size that they can then be planted on.
 This means that you don’t have to look after the seedlings for long before swapping them with your neighbor!